The Role of IGFs Hormone in Glucose Metabolism and Diabetes Prevention

 Introduction to IGFs and Glucose Metabolism

 Insulin-like growth factors (IGFs) play a crucial role in glucose metabolism, and their dysregulation has been linked to various metabolic disorders, including type 2 diabetes.
 IGFs are a family of proteins that share structural homology with insulin and have insulin-like effects on glucose metabolism.
 The two main types of IGFs are IGF-1 and IGF-2, which are produced by the liver and other tissues in response to growth hormone (GH) stimulation.
 IGF-1 is the primary mediator of GH’s effects on glucose metabolism, and its levels are tightly regulated by GH and insulin.
+Growth hormone is secreted by the anterior pituitary gland, which is a key regulator in the GH–IGF-I axis that influences linear growth and various target tissues.

 IGFs have insulin-like effects on glucose metabolism, including stimulating glucose uptake in peripheral tissues, suppressing hepatic glucose production, and enhancing insulin sensitivity.
 IGF-1, in particular, has been shown to improve insulin sensitivity and glucose metabolism in both healthy individuals and those with insulin resistance and type 2 diabetes.
 The IGF-axis, which includes IGF-1, IGF-2, and their binding proteins, plays a critical role in maintaining normal glucose homeostasis and preventing metabolic disorders.
+IGF-1 and GH levels are commonly measured using a blood test to assess metabolic and growth-related disorders.

 Understanding Insulin Like Growth Factor Hormone